CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

     ![create-env.png](../../assets/images/local-install/create-env.png)

-    **Note:** Environment is used for having scripts that can start CluedIn using different versions.
-Docker does not support multiple CluedIn version running in parallel.
+    **Note:** Environment is used for having scripts that can start CluedIn of different versions.
+Docker does not support multiple CluedIn versions running in parallel.

 # Start CluedIn